Documentation Required for Cruise Travel...

 If a cruise begins and ends in different U.S. ports or begins and ends in a foreign port, a valid US

-Passport, Passport Card, or other recognized WHTI-compliant document
+Passport, Passport Card, or other recognized WHTI-compliant document is required.
+A valid passport is

 also required if you are traveling on any Europe cruises.